SiebeA/CorpusNormalization/README.md

 ## TODO:

-- Make a excel file with the following:
+- Continuously extend the excel file with the form-replacements.

-- Make a wording out list: (IS THERE A GLOSSARY?)
-  - mph -> miles per hour
-  - kph -> kilometers per hour
-  - inhg -> Inch of mercury
-  - mbar -> millibar

-- proper name capitalization e.g. 'ferrari' --> Or just hard replace them
-  - ferrari -> Ferrari
-  -

-- Common-form list
-  - temp -> temp
-  - usa|u.s.|u.s.a. -> United States
+- Processing with 2 xlsx files in the /EXCEL folder does not work, as they are both being forwarded; and then the .txt files of the different excel sheets are all moved to one bundle-folder

 - No space after hard PUNCT and new sentence
-- not all EOL are punctuated
+- not all EOL are punctuated?
 - pf excel --> have a row equals goldstandard|raw check
 - number deletion -->
 - some phone number combinations are still not adequately normalized